arashbrd/Simple-Firebase-messaging-Server/README.md

 ## Installation

-- for installing download the project: `pip install -r requirements.txt`.
+- For installing download the project: `pip install -r requirements.txt`.
-  Then go to the project directory and run `python manage.py runserver` this Project has API in address: api/sendmsg/ to use API you need:
+- Then go to the project directory and run `python manage.py runserver`
+- This Project has API in address: /api/sendmsg/ to use API you need:

 - 1-FCM Token:Get by device yo want to send message to